 Emeryville Oversight Board

-The Oversight Board regular meeting scheduled for Tuesday, March 24 has been canceled.
-The next regular meeting is scheduled for April 28, however as the former Emeryville Redevelopment Agency’s business winds down, some scheduled meetings may be canceled due to the Board not having any current business to discuss.
+The Oversight Board next regular meeting is scheduled for Tuesday, April 28, however as the former Emeryville Redevelopment Agency’s business winds down, some scheduled meetings may be canceled due to the Board not having any current business to discuss.

-For the latest City events and activities, click to see the calendar.
+For the latest City events and activities, please see the calendar.